somas1986/DataScience_Portfolio/BreastCancerPrediction/README.md

 # BreastCancerPrediction

-This project is focused at Breast Cancer Prediction with the available public datasets
+A project that focuses on Breast Cancer Prediction using public datasets with symptoms of patients diagonized with Cancer

 ## Description